A Brief Band History

-In January 2020, the band returned to Elwood Recording to make an album with Alex Bhore.
+In January 2020, the band returned to Elwood Recording to make a full album with Alex Bhore.
 The sessions resulted in “Owls,” an eight track record that featured five new PF63 originals, and three covers by artists who influenced the band: Flipper and Tom Waits.
 Prior to the album’s release, the band premiered two video singles from “Owls.”
 Nick Brown produced a trippy effected rendition of the first single, “Nadine Codeine,” which was released on 15 May 2020.
 Ryan J. Gill of web comic The Other Ass fame produced the lo-fi lo-tech animated companion to the song “Owls,” released on 5 June 2020.
 The “Owls” album was released on 15 June 2020 on Philadelphia’s Sister Raygun Records, in vinyl, CD, and cassette formats.

-As they currently sit in quarantine during the Spring/Summer/Fall of 2020, the band is fortunate to live under the same roof, to have rehearsal space at home, and to have cool neighbors.
-PF63 is using plague time to write and work on new material, and dream of playing shows and touring again.
+As they currently sit in quarantine during the plague times of 2020–2021, the band is fortunate to live under the same roof, to have rehearsal space at home, and to have cool neighbors.
+PF63 is using plague time to write and work on new material, and dream of access to a vaccine and playing shows and touring again.
 Until then, tune in for regular livestreams.

 Stay tuned.
 Stay well.
 Mask up, mofos!